maxcodefaster/offline-first/README.md

 [A more detailed documentation is available here](https://maxperience.blog/post/webdev-endgame-2020/)

 This project is a template to build an offline first web application with authentication, that can be ported easily to other platforms (Android, iOS, Electron).
-It runs on the following technologies:
+It runs on the **CAIN Stack** which consists of following technologies:
 - Ionic Angular as frontend framework
 - NestJS as backend framework
 - CouchDB as remote server database